Jennifer M. Bean

 Introduction to study of film genre.
 Literary, mythic, and historic aspects of film genre.
 C LIT 270, C LIT 271, C LIT 272 are designed to be taken as a sequence, but may be taken individually.

-AMERICAN NIGHTMARES: THE HISTORY OF THE HORROR FILM, 1922-2012 This course examines the development of the horror genre in American cinema from the early 1920s to the early twenty-first century (loosely beginning with the influence of silent German expressionist films like Nosferatu on the explosion of Universal Studio’s infamous horror cycle, following the transition to “talking pictures” in the early 1930s).
-We will consider how the development of the horror film has been related to economic and structural changes in the film industry, as well as to changes in American culture and society.
-Since these cultural shifts often go unacknowledged in more general surveys of modern U.S. society, a careful study of this genre is particularly illuminating.
+This course examines the development of the horror genre in American cinema from the early 1920s to the early twenty-first century.
+We will consider how the development of the horror film has been related to economic and structural changes in the film industry since the formation of Hollywood’s studio-era in the late silent period, as well as to changes in American culture and society.
+Since these cultural shifts often go unacknowledged in more general histories of the U.S., a careful study of this genre (a vast array of popular films often dismissed as “pure escapism”) is particularly illuminating.
 As critic Robin Wood aptly notes, “One might say that the true subject of the horror genre is the struggle for recognition of all that our civilization represses or oppresses, its re-emergence dramatized, as in our nightmares, as an object of horror, a matter for terror.”
 Put simply, rather than tout variations of the “American Dream,” as in political campaigns and advertising strategies, this cinematic tradition tracks its uncanny double: hence the title of this course, “American Nightmares.”

 Student learning goals